Poster Presentations & Opening Networking Reception

-The high prevalence of adverse childhood experiences/trauma has led to the widespread implementation of trauma-informed care (TIC) in systems.
+The high prevalence of adverse childhood experiences and trauma has led to the widespread implementation of trauma-informed care (TIC) in systems.
 However, practice is far ahead of science in demonstrating the efficacy of TIC in large part because of the complexity of measuring TIC and the lack of validated tools.
 This poster will present a framework for understanding TIC measurement and discuss currently available tools, highlighting the Attitudes Related to Trauma-Informed Care (ARTIC) Scale.

 Functional Family Therapy-Behavioral Health (FFT-BH) — Exploring a Clinical Evidenced-Based Intervention for Children, Youths, and Adults With Persistent Mental Health Needs in New York City

-Thomas Sexton, Ph.D, ABPP, FFT Associates/Care4 Software, Bloomington, IN; Kamille Stine, MA, LMHC, The New York Foundling, New York, NY; LaTasha Fermin, MA, LMHC, The New York Foundling, New York, NY
+Thomas Sexton, Ph.D, ABPP, FFT Associates/Care4 Software, Bloomington, IN; Kamille Stine, MA, LMHC, LaTasha Fermin, MA, LMHC, The New York Foundling, New York, NY

 Learn about the new and exciting Behavioral Health (BH) adaptation of Functional Family Therapy (FFT).
 Explore how FFT-BH serves children, youths, and adults (0-25) with persistent mental illness.
 Gain knowledge of how the FFT-BH model intervention addresses individual and family functioning affected by symptomology by using a psychiatric and mental health focus along with a uniquely holistic approach.
 Learn about the provider of FFT-BH and their journey of implementation and practice in New York City.

 Harnessing the Power of Millennials and Gen Z: Increasing Intergenerational Collaboration in Your Organization

-Lacy Dichary, MS, MBA, Youth Era, Baton Rouge, LA; Jammie Gardner, AA, Crissy Oyervides, Youth ERA, Eugene, OR
+Lacy Dicharry, MS, MBA, Youth Era, Baton Rouge, LA; Jammie Gardner, AA, Youth Era, Eugene, OR

 Youth ERA will share how they assess organization readiness, design a culturally-responsive interview process, and attract the right candidates to serve youth.
 Youth ERA will also share strategies for onboarding, training, and supervising Millennials and Gen Z to prevent future roadblocks and paves the way for success long-term.
 Poster session attendees will familiarize themselves with tools and resources, sample job descriptions, youth peer competencies, youth peer ethics, and boundary-setting.
 Attendees will see examples of activities that celebrate multigenerational understanding and provide answers to some burning questions.

 Religion as a Social Determinant of Health for LGBTQIA+ Youth